fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 free, it’s packed with options and everyone loves it.
 Unfortunately, the good old rule still applies here: *you get what you pay for*.

-Don’t get me wrong: I’m not saying that all the Google Fonts are *bad*.
+Don’t get me wrong: I’m not saying that all Google Fonts are *bad*.
 Certainly, there are exceptions like [Roboto][2] or [Source Code Pro][3].
 The problem is that number of well-made Google Fonts is relatively low.
 Which leads to the fact that the good ones are way too overused on the web.
-Ultimately, it’t the opposite of broad selection&mdash;you’re using fonts that are used by millions of websites, leaving behind your chance to stand out of crowd.
+Ultimately, it’s the opposite of broad selection&mdash;you’re using fonts that are used by millions of websites, leaving behind your chance to stand out of crowd.